-Along with its wealth of services and markets, the platform lists an impressive 470 coins and averages just under $2 billion USD in spot transactions per day, putting it comfortably within the top 10 global exchanges.
+Along with its wealth of services and markets, the platform lists more than 450 coins and averages just under $2 billion USD in spot transactions per day, putting it comfortably within the top 10 global exchanges.

 If you’re interested in finding out more about KuCoin and the different services it offers, then stick around and keep reading this KuCoin review.